-The default value of the "External Web Application URL" policy setting is: https/EnterpriseVault
+The default value of the "External Web Application URL" policy setting is:

+<https>/EnterpriseVault

 The Enterprise Vault policy setting can be overridden by a configuration setting on the Exchange Server.
 See Table 1-2.
-This allows for load balancing, such that different CAS servers can use different URLs, and therefore access different Enterprise Vault servers.
+This allows for load balancing, such that different Exchange CAS servers can use different URLs, and therefore access different Enterprise Vault servers.

-On Exchange Server 2003, the setting is added to the EVBackEnd.ini file.
-On Exchange Server 2007, it is added to the Web.Config file.
+On Exchange Server 2003, the setting is added to the EVBackEnd.ini file on the back-end Exchange Server 2003 computer.
+On Exchange Server 2007 and later, it is added to the Web.Config file on the Exchange CAS.
+In Web.Config, "<https://enterpriseVault".